-A man’s got to have a code, a creed to live by, no matter his job.”– John Wayne
+“A man’s got to have a code, a creed to live by, no matter his job.”– John Wayne

 Though the early Code of the West was unwritten, here is a “loose” list of some of the more interesting and, for me, impactful guiding principles:

 - Don’t inquire into a person’s past.
 Take the measure of a man for what he is today.

-Riding another man’s horse without his permission is nearly as bad as making love to his wife.
+- Riding another man’s horse without his permission is nearly as bad as making love to his wife.
 Never even bother another man’s horse.
 And never steal another man’s horse.
 A horse thief pays with his life.

 - Defend yourself whenever necessary, but don’t make a threat without expecting dire consequences.

 - Never order anything weaker than whiskey, and always fill your whiskey glass to the brim.

 - Never pass anyone on the trail without saying “Howdy”.
 After you pass someone on the trail, don’t look back at him.
 It implies you don’t trust him.

 - Don’t wave at a man on a horse, as it might spook the horse.
 A nod is the proper greeting.

 - Real cowboys are modest.
 A cowboy doesn’t talk much; he saves his breath for breathing.

 - No matter how weary and hungry you are after a long day in the saddle, always tend to your horse’s needs before your own, and get your horse some feed before you eat.

 - Cuss all you want, but only around men, horses and cows.

 - Do not practice ingratitude and never complain.
 Complaining is what quitters do, and cowboys don’t tolerate quitters.

-Always be courageous.
+- Always be courageous.
 Cowards aren’t tolerated in any outfit worth its salt.

-A cowboy always helps someone in need, even a stranger or an enemy.
+- A cowboy always helps someone in need, even a stranger or an enemy.

-Never try on another man’s hat.
+- Never try on another man’s hat.

-A cowboy is loyal to his “brand,” to his friends, and those he rides with.
+- A cowboy is loyal to his “brand,” to his friends, and those he rides with.
 Be there for a friend when he needs you.

-Respect the land and the environment.
+- Respect the land and the environment.

-Honesty is absolute – your word is your bond; a handshake is more binding than a contract.
+- Honesty is absolute – your word is your bond; a handshake is more binding than a contract.

 In his 2004 book, Cowboy Ethics – What Wall Street Can Learn from the Code of the West, Jim Owen made anew a heartfelt case for this cowboy approach by applying it to business ethics — one that goes back to the simple, timeless principles of the cowboy code.
 He also interpreted the unwritten Code of the West into his own ten principles for all of us to live by:

 And, it turns out this message, and those like it, strikes a deep chord with people from all walks of life, from those in business to academics and even to a few college athletic coaches along the way.
-I believe that since ethics has become part of our national conversation as of late, the ethics of the working cowboy, both historic and modern, are as important now as ever.
+Since ethics has become part of our national conversation as of late, the ethics of the working cowboy, both historic and modern, are as important now as ever.
 The good news is that we all have an opportunity to discover the cowboy code and to adopt it into our own lives, and in the process be like the working cowboy full of courage, optimism and plain ol’ hard work.
 His code represents the best of America and the best of us as a people.